International-Data-Spaces-Association/IDS-AppStore/docs/pages/data-app/app-upload.md

 pip3 install docker
 pip3 install requests
 ```
 2. You need to update the required information in the Python script [create_resources_and_upload_app.py](https://github.com/International-Data-Spaces-Association/IDS-AppStore/blob/main/scripts/tests/create_resources_and_upload_app_local.py).
-They are tagged with #TOChange.
+The corresponding updates affect connection data and app descriptions in particular.
 3. To upload your app, running the following command:
 `python3 create_resources_and_upload_app.py`